Duncan Dunbar (shipowner)

-Duncan Dunbar (1803–1862) was a Scottish businessman and London-based shipowner who established what was described as the largest shipping line in Great Britain.
-He was also the first chairman and founder of the London Chartered Bank of Australia.
+Duncan Dunbar (September 1803 – 6 March 1862) was a Scottish businessman and London-based shipowner who established what was described as the largest shipping line in Great Britain.
+He was also the first chairman and a founder of the London Chartered Bank of Australia.

 Early life

-Duncan was born on 8 September 1803 at 7 Fore Street, Limehouse, London, Middlesex.
-His father Duncan Dunbar Sr. had moved to London in the 1790s and founded a successful business as a brewer and wine merchant.
-He settled in Limehouse in the 1790s, establishing his alcohol business at Dunbar Wharf.
-Duncan Jr. was 22 when his father died in 1825 and inherited the business with his brother John.
+Dunbar was born in September 1803 at 7 Fore Street, Limehouse, Middlesex.
+His father, Duncan Dunbar senior, had moved to London in the 1790s and established a successful business as a brewer and wine merchant at Dunbar Wharf.
+Dunbar was 22 when his father died in 1825 and inherited the business with his brother John.